Welcome to Boise With Pets

 The ASPCA Animal Poison Control Center offers the following tips:

 Never leave alcoholic drinks unattended where pets can reach them.
 Alcoholic beverages have the potential to poison pets.
-If ingested, the animal could become very intoxicated and weak, severely depressed or could go into a coma.
-Death from respiratory failure is also a possibility in severe cases.

 Keep citronella candles, insect coils and oil products out of reach.
 Ingestions can produce stomach irritation and possibly even central nervous system depression.
-If inhaled, the oils could cause aspiration pneumonia in pets.